sul-cidr/noh/readme.md

 `yarn parse:catalog` will extract the catalog of shodan data from the PI's speadsheets into json files that are used to generate static pages for the site.

+`contents` is the branch that is deployed to the staging version of the site.
+Additions and edits to the long-form static scholarly content of the site -- play narratives, essays, descriptions -- are made to the markdown and HTML files here.
+The `develop` branch is merged into `contents` before deploying a site update.

 The project also includes and is set up for prettier.
 We recommend setting up your text editor to use both eslint and prettier for consistent code formatting.
 However, to ensure that files that get into the repo are minimally consistently formatted, the repo is set up to run prettier on any git staged js files.

 ## Adding new JS bundles/entry-points